forgoterthebest/SteamAutoJoin/README.md

 # SteamAutoJoin
- Python script that automatically joins Steam Groups for you.
+ Python script that automatically joins """OG""" Steam Groups for you.